DallanQ/castles_of_burgundy/QA.md

 > If I have all my tiles of a color (say I have 3 mines for instance) Can I still purchase those from the board to deny other players the opportunity to buy them?

-The rules on page 8 says, "if you purchase a tile and you dont have a storage spot for it, you have to discard one to make room for it."
+The rules on page 8 says, "if you purchase a tile and you don't have a storage spot for it, you have to discard one to make room for it."
 Then it went on to say, "...for players not to do that very often."

 [typoerror-in-english-rules](https://boardgamegeek.com/thread/1295105/typoerror-in-english-rules)